ashryaagr/Fairness.jl/README.md

 # What MLJFair offers over its alternatives?
 - As of writing, it is the only bias audit and mitigation toolkit to support data with multi-valued protected attribute.
 For eg. If the protected attribute, say race has more than 2 values: "Asian", "African", "American"..so on, then MLJFair can easily handle it with normal workflow.
+- Multiple Fairness algorithms can be applied at the same time by wrapping the wrapped Model.
+[Example is available in Documentation](https://www.ashrya.in/MLJFair.jl/dev/algorithms/#Composability)
 - Due to the support for multi-valued protected attribute, intersectional fairness can also be dealt with this toolkit.
 For eg. If the data has 2 protected attributes, say race and gender, then MLJFair can be used to handle it by combining the attributes like "female_american", "male_asian"...so on.
 - Extensive support and functionality provided by [MLJ](https://github.com/alan-turing-institute/MLJ.jl) can be leveraged when using MLJFair.
 - Tuning of models using MLJTuning from MLJ.
 Numerious ML models from MLJModels can be used together with MLJFair.